 Margo I. Seltzer – Programming and Data Science Systems

-Margo I. Seltzer is the Herchel Smith Professor of Computer Science in the Harvard John A. Paulson School of Engineering and Applied Sciences.
+Margo I. Seltzer is the Canada 150 Research Chair in Computer Systems and the Cheriton Family Chair in Computer Science at the University of British Columbia.
 She authored several widely used software packages and was a founder and CTO of Sleepycat Software.
 She currently serves as an architect for Oracle Corporation.
 Her research interests are in systems, construed quite broadly: systems for capturing and accessing provenance, file systems, databases, transaction processing systems, storage and analysis of graph-structured data, new architectures for parallelizing execution, and systems that apply technology to problems in healthcare.

 Michael Tushman is the Paul R. Lawrence MBA Class of 1942 Professor of Business Administration Chair, Program for Leadership Development.
 He holds degrees from Northeastern University (BSEE), Cornell University (MS), and the Sloan School of Management at MIT (PhD).
 He was on the faculty of the Graduate School of Business, Columbia University, from 1976 to 1998, and was the Phillip Hettleman Professor of Business from 1989 to 1998.
 He has also been a visiting professor at MIT (1982, 1996) and INSEAD (1995–1998, 2011).